Matt-Stammers/Django_Fundamentals/README.md

 Then the 5th project covers more advanced templating.

 The 6th is all about user login forms and the logic behind them.

+After that I started actually deploying projects.
+This concludes the basic_Django_training repo.